Two for the Road (film): Plot

-The third trip takes place in 1959, when the Wallaces travel for the first time on their own as a married couple, driving a rundown car.
-Along the way, Joanna announces that she is pregnant.
-After the car catches fire, the Wallaces pull into a luxury hotel, the Domaine Saint-Just.
-They stay the night there and in the morning push the burnt-out car away.
-On the road, they are picked up in a Bentley S1 by Maurice and Françoise Dalbret, a wealthy couple who were also staying at the Domaine.
-The Wallaces travel south with the Dalbrets and stay at the latter's villa in Ramatuelle, where Maurice introduces Mark to his Greek partner, Nikos Palamos.
-At the end of the trip Maurice hires Mark to work for him.
+In 1959 the Wallaces travel as a married couple on a limited budget, driving a rundown MG.
+When Joanna announces she is pregnant, Mark attempts enthusiasm.
+After the car catches fire, the Wallaces pull into a luxury hotel they can ill afford, the Domaine Saint-Just.
+To save money, they sneak in sparse food, only to find at checkout the seasonal price includes charges for breakfast and dinner.
+While they push the burnt-out car for disposal, a Bentley S1, belonging to wealthy couple Maurice and Françoise Dalbret, causes them to crash the MG into a barn.
+Maurice pays off the barn's owner, and the Wallaces travel with the Dalbrets.
+At the end of the trip Maurice hires Mark's architectural services.

-After the birth of Caroline, the Wallaces' daughter, Mark travels alone to France.
-During the trip, he spends a night with someone named Simone.
-During this time, he writes to Joanna lying about his activities and claiming to "miss" her.
+The birth of Caroline results in Joanna's staying home and Mark's traveling alone to France.
+He has a one-night stand with a driver named Simone while he writes to Joanna lying about his activities and claiming to "miss" her.

-In 1963, Mark and Joanna travel with Caroline, to see the project Mark is working on for Dalbret and Palamos.
-At the Dalbret property, Joanna meets Françoise's brother, David, and begins an affair with him.
-After she and David spend the night together Mark confronts them, and Joanna confesses she is in love with David.
-David later gives her the choice to leave Mark and come with him, however, she elects to return to Mark.
+In 1963, Joanna and young Caroline accompany Mark to a project for Maurice.
+Parenthood causes travel complications and strain in the marriage, with Mark admonishing Joanna that he never wanted a child.
+The two consider separating, and Joanna bitterly reflects that he never really wanted anything else.
+At the Dalbret property, Joanna meets Françoise's brother, David, who seduces her.
+When Mark confronts them, Joanna confesses she is in love with David.
+David gives her the choice to leave Mark for him; however, she returns to Mark, missing his sense of humor.

-In the present, the Wallaces discuss the possibility of a divorce.
-When they stop for the night in a hotel, Mark is engrossed in work and pays little attention to Joanna.
-They arrive at the house Mark designed for the Comte and Comtesse de Florac on the fictional Cap Valéry.
-There is a party there.
-During it, Mark receives a call from potential client Hal Van Benius, who says that he has hired him for a job that will require Mark to be in the United States for two years.
-Mark and Joanna sneak out of the party.
-While driving through the forest, they admit to one another that despite their frequent unhappiness and past unfaithfulness, they love one another and could never be apart.
+In the present, the Wallaces discuss divorce.
+Mark remains engrossed in work, paying little attention to Joanna.
+At a party at the Dalbret's new house, designed by Mark, David again approaches Joanna; Mark is jealous until David announces his engagement.
+When Maurice again demands a consultation with Mark, Mark and Joanna sneak out of the party.
+While driving away, they admit to one another that despite their frequent unhappiness and past unfaithfulness, they love one another and could never be apart.

-The couple later travels to meet Van Benius in Rome.
-At the France–Italy border, Mark believes he has lost his passport, but Joanna holds it and leaves it for him on the steering wheel while he searches the trunk.
-They call each other "bitch" and "bastard" and drive into Italy.
+At the France–Italy border, Mark believes he has lost his passport, but Joanna once again playfully provides it for him.